2/14/2014 6:30 PM ET

-Just in time for the holidays, the apparel retailer tops StockScouter's latest list of 10 recommended stocks.
+Southwest and Delta join the plane manufacturer on StockScouter's latest list of 10 recommended stocks.

 Compiled from StockScouter ratings by Verus Analytics

-Read the full Scouter report on TJX here.
+Read the full Scouter report on Delta here.

 StockScouter beats the market

-We think the StockScouter rating system from Verus Analytics and MSN Money is one of the best tooks you can use when you're trying to decide where to invest.
+We think the StockScouter rating system developed by Verus Analytics for MSN Money is one of the best tooks you can use when you're trying to decide where to invest.

 StockScouter looks for stocks whose business fundamentals, price behavior, valuation and stock-ownership characteristics appear to predict a rising price in the future, based on how those factors have influenced stock prices in the past.